yvelikova/axway-open-docs/content/en/docs/central/add_env.md

 To add an environment for your private cloud Kubernetes cluster, select the "Kubernetes" tile on the "Add a New Environment" page.
 Fil out your environment details, including:

--A friendly name for your environment
+* A friendly name for your environment
--A short name for your runtime, serving as the logical name of the gateway -An environment protocol(HTTP or HTTPS).
+* A short name for your runtime, serving as the logical name of the gateway
+* An environment protocol(HTTP or HTTPS).
 Note: for HTTPS, you must provide a certificate for the domain.
--A service mesh domain name(example: mydomain.com).
+* A service mesh domain name(example: mydomain.com).
 Note: for HTTPS, you must own or be able to configure a certificate for this domain.
--The port where your gateway will be exposed
+* The port where your gateway will be exposed

 When your form is complete, click the "Save" button in the top right corner: